mpchadwick/mpchadwick.github.io/_posts/2016-07-26-kapacitor-udf-url-query-param-usage.md

 <!-- excerpt_separator -->

 (Good) page caching implementations offer strategies for dealing with this.
 [Varnish has published some guidelines on how to strip gclid here](https://www.varnish-cache.org/trac/wiki/VCLExampleStripGoogleAdwordsGclidParameter).
-The thing is, you need to know which parameters to strip ahead of time <sup style="padding-top: 40px;" id="a1">[1](#f1)</sup>.
+The thing is, you need to know which parameters to strip ahead of time <sup style="display: inline-block" id="a1">[1](#f1)</sup>.
 But what happens if the marketing department launches a new "strategic partnership" that's going to drive a boatload of traffic with a new unique query identifier, all without telling the tech team?

 In this post I'll show you how to monitor query parameter usage on your site using [Kapcitor UDFs](https://docs.influxdata.com/kapacitor/v0.13/nodes/u_d_f_node/).